guettli/python-tips/README.md

 > Black makes code review faster by producing the smallest diffs possible.
 Blackened code looks the same regardless of the project you’re reading.
 Formatting becomes transparent after a while and you can focus on the content instead.

 I use `black -S`.
 The `-S` options: Don't normalize string quotes or prefixes.
+Related [Black Docs "Strings"](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html?highlight=quotes#strings).
+I prefer single quotes, since they are easier to type.

 and https://github.com/asottile/pyupgrade